vitali-breida/module8-rout/README.md

 Search (it's accessed by direct link as well) https://nmph4.csb.app/search/test

-Film id (currently works from app, there is a problem with direct link) https://nmph4.csb.app/film/485548
+Film details (currently works from app, there is a problem with direct link) https://nmph4.csb.app/film/485548